-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Health Choice Pathway HMO D-SNP
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of BCBSAZ Health Choice Pathway (HMO D-SNP)

-This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2022.
-It explains how to get coverage for the health care services and prescription drugs you need.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
 This is an important legal document.
 Please keep it in a safe place.